-Tools and resources for lowering the barriers to effectively use state-of-the-art computational systems.

-- Mechanisms for taking on computational grand challenges across different science application areas. - Mechanisms for incorporating and demonstrating the value of basic research results from applied mathematics and computer science.
+- Tools and resources for lowering the barriers to effectively use state-of-theart computational systems. - Mechanisms for taking on computational grand challenges across different science application areas. - Mechanisms for incorporating and demonstrating the value of basic research results from applied mathematics and computer science. - Plans for building up and engaging the nation's computational science research communities.